ervinp2002/ervinp2002/README.md

 - 👋 Hi, I’m Ervin Pangilinan, a computer science student at Mercer University!
-- 👀 I’m interested in software engineering and malware!
+- 👀 I’m interested in algorithms!
-- 🌱 I’m currently learning competitive programming in Python and programming in Fortran!
+- 🌱 I’m currently learning competitive programming in Python!
-- 💻 I'm looking to pursue internships!
+- 💻 I'm looking to pursue graduate school!
 - 📫 You can reach me at eepang1@gmail.com

 <!---